A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Challenging RE Problems and Solutions

-Additionally, there are some works \cite{yuan2019cross,wu2019improving} that consider both sentence-level and bag-level information simultaneously, which explore explicit cross-level interactions to further improve the performance of DSRE.
-For example, \citeauthor{yuan2019distant} \shortcite{yuan2019distant} first used a linear attenuation simulation to reflect words' importance, then propose a non-IID relevance embedding to capture the mutual information of instances in the bag. \citeauthor{ye2019distant} \shortcite{ye2019distant} proposed intra-bag and inter-bag attention models to address the noisy bag problem in a multi-instance distant supervision setting. \citeauthor{yuan2019cross} \shortcite{yuan2019cross} first employed sentence-level selective attention to reduce the effect of noise, then adopt cross-bag selective attention to capture the entity pairs with higher quality. \citeauthor{gou2020dynamic} \shortcite{gou2020dynamic} applied a dynamic parameter-enhanced network to DSRE, by dynamically determining the sentence information to alleviate the style shift problem for predicting the long-tail relations. \citeauthor{zhao2020cfsre} \shortcite{zhao2020cfsre} proposed context-aware based on frame-semantics to combine the semantic knowledge within a hierarchical neural network to alleviate the noisy labels in DSRE. \citeauthor{Dai2022CrossstitchingTA}\shortcite{Dai2022CrossstitchingTA} employed a cross-stitch mechanism to capture the interaction between the text encoder and KG encoder, which allows the model to share the information thoroughly. \citeauthor{shang2023learning} \shortcite{shang2023learning} constructed a force-directed graph and introduce the attractive force to learn the correlation and mutual exclusion between different relations.
+Additionally, some works \cite{yuan2019cross,wu2019improving} that consider both sentence-level and bag-level information simultaneously, explore explicit cross-level interactions to further improve the performance of DSRE.
+For example, \citeauthor{yuan2019distant} \shortcite{yuan2019distant} first used a linear attenuation simulation to reflect words' importance, then proposed a non-IID relevance embedding to capture the mutual information of instances in the bag. \citeauthor{ye2019distant} \shortcite{ye2019distant} proposed intra-bag and inter-bag attention models to address the noisy bag problem in a multi-instance distant supervision setting. \citeauthor{yuan2019cross} \shortcite{yuan2019cross} first employed sentence-level selective attention to reduce the effect of noise, then adopted cross-bag selective attention to capture the entity pairs with higher quality. \citeauthor{gou2020dynamic} \shortcite{gou2020dynamic} applied a dynamic parameter-enhanced network to DSRE, dynamically determining the sentence information to alleviate the style shift problem for predicting the long-tail relations. \citeauthor{zhao2020cfsre} \shortcite{zhao2020cfsre} proposed context-aware based on frame semantics to combine the semantic knowledge within a hierarchical neural network to alleviate the noisy labels in DSRE. \citeauthor{Dai2022CrossstitchingTA}\shortcite{Dai2022CrossstitchingTA} employed a cross-stitch mechanism to capture the interaction between the text encoder and knowledge graph (KG) encoder, allowing the model to share the information thoroughly. \citeauthor{shang2023learning} \shortcite{shang2023learning} constructed a force-directed graph and introduced the attractive force to learn the correlation and mutual exclusion between different relations.

-In light of the aspects mentioned above, it is crucial to address the issue of inaccurate labeling in distant supervision RE.
-By doing so, a significant amount of reliable sample data can be obtained, greatly advancing the field of study.
-One promising solution is to leverage the powerful data annotation capabilities of large language models, such as GPT-3~\cite{brown2020language} and ChatGPT, to perform reliable data augmentation.
+\textbf{Summary}.
+The development of DSRE has been characterized by continuous efforts to improve the accuracy and robustness of relation extraction models in the face of noisy and incomplete data.
+Researchers have explored various methodologies and advanced models to enhance DSRE's performance in extracting relational information from large-scale knowledge bases.